 The people of Tigray are doing their best dealing with two unbearable choices: face an actual extinction of the face of this earth, or fight till last bullet and last drop of blood.
 No people on this planet should face these choices in this day of age, no matter their race.
 The Biden Administration and the EU have obligations to save the people of Tigray from dealing with either option.

 It’s heartbreaking to hear that most Ethiopians’ hate speech directed against the Tigrayans comes mainly from Amhara activists.
-I feel sorry for the future of Amhara children, for they may burden themselves with guilt and shame for the crimes they did not commit.
-There might come a day when the Amhara communities seek help from their Tigrayan brethren, but will the Tigrayans respond to it.
+I feel sorry for the future of Amhara children, for they may burden themselves with guilt for crimes they did not commit.
+There might come a day when the Amhara communities seek the help of their Tigrayan brethren, but will the Tigrayans respond?

 All things end, and so does the totalitarian ruler’s reign of 50 years of terror.
-After more than fifty years of horror, Eritreans will soon watch with jubilation as they witness the coming down of the final curtain on the totalitarian ruler.
-The recent rah-rah party by his apprentices will be referred to in the history of Eritrea as a farewell to the Angel of Death, to sending him off back into his realm with a bang.
+After more than fifty years of horror, Eritreans will soon watch as they witness the coming down of the final curtain on the totalitarian ruler.
+The recent party by his apprentices will be referred to in the history of Eritrea as a farewell to the Angel of Death, to sending him off back into his realm.